 Direct field acoustic testing is a new and more precise way to perform this highly intense acoustic testing, where large stacks of acoustic transducers are placed around the unit under test and the hardware experiences the acoustic power of the speakers directly, not via the reflections of a reverberant chamber.

 In short, yes.
 These acronyms effectively all mean the same thing.
 They are all various manufacturer’s different names for their methods of performing an acoustic test with loudspeakers where the test article is in the direct field of the acoustic devices.
-ARS does direct field acoustic testing, and we were the first manufacturer to invent an acoustic device specifically for the unique and demanding needs of ultra-high output aerospace acoustic testing.
+ARS offers turn-key direct field acoustic testing services, and we were the first manufacturer to invent an acoustic device specifically for the unique and demanding needs of ultra-high output aerospace acoustic testing.

 The ARS NEUTRON system is our newest product line - a turnkey, highly scalable solution for performing high power acoustic testing on a wide range of test articles worldwide.
 It’s an industry first - a plug-and-play system, designed from a completely blank slate, solely for ultra-high output scientific and industrial acoustic testing.
 From the beginning of our product development process, we knew that customers wanted an acoustic testing system that was not just bulletproof at higher output levels, they wanted a system that was intuitive to assemble, easily controlled and monitored, and highly scalable to be effective in a wide range of applications.